stateful/blog-examples/node-streams/README.md

 ## Examples

-Execute example files by executing this in your terminal:
+Execute example files by executing this in your terminal or via Runme.

+### Step 1: Reading the File

 ```sh { interactive=false }
 $ node read.js
 ```

+### Step 2: Parsing the File

 ```sh { interactive=false }
 $ node readAndParse.js
 ```

+### Step 3: Outputting the Parsed Data

 ```sh { interactive=false }
 $ node outputParsedData.js
 ```

+---

+If you experience any issues with the example or have questions on how to run it, please don't hesitate to [join us on Discord](https://discord.com/invite/BQm8zRCBUY)!